SiEr0212/REACT_HOOKS_STARWARS_TRAINING/README.md

-## This is a little project which helps me  better understandHooks :arrow_heading_up: and their use in in React.
+## This is a little project which helps me  better understand Hooks :arrow_heading_up: and their use in in React.

 <hr/>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).